-While Califf explained that his immediate priorities included “strengthening the FDA’s science foundation,” responding to the pandemic, and countering the lingering opioid crisis, he hasn’t neglected food safety.
+While Califf explained his priorities included “strengthening the FDA’s science foundation,” responding to the pandemic, he hasn’t neglected food safety.

 “Voluntary recalls continue to be the fastest, most effective way for a company to correct or remove violative and potentially harmful products from the market to help keep consumers safe,” FDA Associate Commissioner of Regulatory Affairs Dr. Judith McMeekin said in a press release.
 “It’s critical that all companies in the supply chain are ‘recall ready’ to ensure appropriate actions are taken swiftly across the distribution channels to best protect public health and the integrity of the supply chain.”

 The final guidance, “Initiation of Voluntary Recalls Under 21 CFR Part 7, Subpart C,” clarifies how companies should have adequate product coding and maintain distribution records to enable quicker, more accurate recall actions.
-The agency also encourages companies to leverage electronic communications to instantly identify and provide product information when alerting supply chain partners and the public about a voluntary recall.
+The agency also encourages brands to leverage electronic communications to identify and provide product information when announcing a voluntary recall.